 - SNAP and Virginia Fresh Match: Enables SNAP recipients to use their benefits at area farmers markets and get additional healthy, locally-grown free fruits and vegetables.
 SIGN UP NOW, to receive emails about where and when VFM benefits are available.

-- WIC Produce Pack Program: Provides free vegetables to young families.
+- WIC Veggie Vouchers: Provides free fruits and vegetables to young families.

 - Farm to Pantry: Distributes produce to low-income households through emergency food pantries and community service organizations.

 - Fredericksburg Food Access Forum: Facilitates regular connections among organizations working on food access and food security.

 After operating for five years as a program of the George Washington Regional Commission in Planning District 16, VCFC was established as a nonprofit in 2015.
 VCFC has offered SNAP and nutrition incentives at farmers markets across PD 16 for more than 11 years and in Prince William County for the last six years.

 Today, VCFC is considered a leading food access practitioner in the state, representing 40% of all SNAP sales and nutrition incentives distributed at Virginia farmers markets.